Airthings/nodejs-ext-api-example/README.md

 **Fetching data**

-Navigate to `ìndex.ejs` in the ``views``folders.
+Navigate to `ìndex.ejs` in the ``views`` folder.
 Here you will see a list of navigational buttons, each fetching data from a single ext-api endpoint.
 Note that this is an example application only and is only meant to be used as example on how to fetch data from the ext-api.
 For several of those to work, the values following the `/` need to be replaced with actual values.